19 Stunning Lagoon Swimming Pool Designs

 Installation or renovation of lagoon style pool designs depends on the overall feel you’re seeking to recreate.
 Homeowners will most often look for that tropical, beach-type ambiance for their patio design setup.

-The more common landscaping vegetation elements that are integrated into lagoon pools consist of tropical plants such as palm trees, hibiscus plants, birds of paradise, and princess flowers.
+Tropical plants such as palm trees, hibiscus plants, birds of paradise, and princess flowers are the more common landscaping vegetation elements integrated into lagoon pools.
 Lush vines are also commonly utilized throughout the surroundings.
-Ask your local planters and landscape architects of the best species to use for your location.
+Ask your local planters and landscape architects for the best species to use for your location.

 Pool fountains are also popular design choices for these types.
 The same goes for other water features, such as bubblers and the aforementioned landscape waterfalls.
 Pool size and shape, available space, and allowed budget are factors to consider.